denten-books/plain-text/3-format.md

 state drive.
 If we could peek inside the machine, we would see forms and structures particular to those media.
 The analysis of computational forms requires new formalisms and new critical vocabularies capable of drawing correspondences between disparate structures.
-We are presented with metaphors of paragraphs, pages, files, and folders.
+We are at the moment presented with metaphors of paragraphs, pages, files, and folders.
 Screen representations of paragraphs, pages, files, and folders look like their counterparts on the page, yet they represent other structures in the head, and yet other structures on the disk.
 The metaphor thus mediates between mental image---information stored in the head---and inscription---information stored in the machine.
-As Alexander Galloway wrote in his *The Interface Effect*, the nature of the interface stems from the incompatibility between incommensurate systems [@galloway_interface_2012, viii].
-The interface is also a metaphor that transports structure from one entity to the other, at the point of contact between human and machine.
+The nature of the interface between these disparate symbolisms stems from the incompatibility between incommensurate systems.
+Format specifications govern the transference of data structures from one medium into the other, at the point of contact between human, symbol, and machine.

+[^ln3-symbolisms]: I am combining the vocabulary of Wittgenstein from the previous chapter with Alexander Galloway's.
+See @galloway_interface_2012, viii.

-Formatting structures facilitate the conversion of machine-readable codes into human-readable text.
-Yet formatting continues to elude the critical gaze because the very concept of form, central to literary analysis, contains in it two conflicting ideas.
-Going back to reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said or pictured.
+Formatting rules facilitate the conversion of machine-readable codes into human-readable text.
+The structure of the transformation governs the production, storage, reception, and the dissemination of the textual artifact.
+Despite its significance, formatting continues to elude the critical gaze because our very concept of form, central to literary analysis, has always drifted between vague and conflicting intuitions.
+The history of formalism, as I will show it in the first part of this chapter, contains within it two conflicting ideas about the nature of literary form.
+Going back to the reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said, written, or pictured.
 Yet just as often, critics use "form" in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
-Form in that sense is closer to the idea of an algorithm of a formula.
-In this chapter, I would like to introduce the concept of formatting into the critical discourse and to show how formatting affects our ability to read and interpret everyday digital documents.
+Form in that sense is closer to the idea of an algorithm of a
+formula: it produces meaning according to implicit rules.
+In this chapter, I would like to augment these two senses of form with a third, introducing the concept of formatting into the critical discourse.
+In the second half of the chapter, and really, for the duration of this book, I aim to show how formatting affects our ability to read and interpret everyday digital documents.
 I propose we begin with a historically-grounded theoretical discussion about formalism and end with a media history of something called the Document Object Model.
-This formal construct governs the structure of most modern digital documents.
-It embodies a particular kind of formalism and therefore helps us test some of our theoretical intuitions about form, formulae, and format in practice.
+This formal construct governs the structure of most modern textual artifacts.
+It embodies a particular kind of formalism and therefore helps us test some of our theoretical intuitions about form, formulae, and format in practice, immediately at hand.

 ### 3.1 Form and Formula